SimonVaughanDataAndCode/sour/README.md

 ## Referencing sour

-If you make use of this code in your work, please do cite the following paper, which first used the package, and for which the sour was originally developed.
+If you make use of this code in your work, please do cite the following paper, which first used the package, and for which sour was originally developed.

-[R. Edelson et al., 2017, ApJ, in press]
+R. Edelson, J. Gelbord, E. Cackett, et al. (2017, ApJ, in press